circletile/smvp-toolkit/README.md

 Implement sparse matrix vector product calculations using CSR and TJDS compression algorithms.
 This program is part of university coursework.

 **IMPORTANT: CMake is required to build this program.
-CMake is available at https://cmake.org/download/** **IMPORTANT: Libeary popt is required to build this program.
+CMake is available at https://cmake.org/download/**

+**The popt development library is required to build this program.
 Check your OS's package manager for libpopt-devel or similar.**

 Build instructions:
 ```